Nursery education is for three and four year olds.

 If you express more than one preference, all of your nursery choices will be considered equally and a place offered at your most preferred nursery where a place is available.

-Note that there is no right of appeal against the council’s decision to refuse a nursery place.
+There is no right of appeal against the council’s decision to refuse a nursery place, because nursery education is non- statutory and you can take up a place in a private provision.

 Contact Newport Family Information Service for information about places in the private sector.